9 Best Lightweight 2-person Tents under 200$ for Backpacking & Bike Touring

 Living Space: 1-man tent VS 2-person tents VS 3-person tents

-We would advise taking with you the most spacious tent possible, especially for bike touring, when weight is less a concern than when backpacking.
+We would advise taking with you the most spacious tent possible, especially for bike touring, when weight is less of a concern than when backpacking.

 25 inches (63cm) per person is what is usually considered enough width for one person, but it’s honestly a bit too narrow in my humble opinion, particularly in hot climates.